sam-grant/pyutils/pyutils/README.md

 Here the user is asking for the trk fit (trksegs) as measured at the front of the tracker.

-A number of other helper functions are provided to help those doing a typical trk/evt based analysis:
+A number of other helper functions are provided to help those doing a typical trk/evt based analysis.

-* is elec = asks if particle trk fit assumes electron
-* is pos = same but for positron
-* is down = asks if track is downstream going
-* SurfaceIDSelect = selects track fit at chosen surface ID (sid=0 is trk entrance)
-* hasTrkCRVCoin = checks a track to see if it is within a defined time from a crv coincidence
+In the examples (see below) we apply the SU2020 cut set:

+* time: 640-1650 (result of optimization)
+* trkqual > 0.2 (to remove low quality, likely DIO events)
+* abs(trk - crvcoinc times) > 150ns (to be optimized) to remove cosmic backgrounds
+* number of active hits > 20
+* cut on time error in fit sigT < 0.9
+* rmax[450, 680] to remove cosmics in OPA
+* tDip[0.5,1.0] to help reduce beam electron contamination
+* d0[-100,100] to keep tracks consistent with the target

 Most select functions return a mask.
 This can be applied to the data using the .mask function.
-Detailed examples are provded in the example_cuts.py script.

-NOTE: currently underdevelopment by S. Middleton
+NOTE: cuts and interface to these currently underdevelopment by S. Middleton, contact for suggestions.

 ### Importing multiple files

 If you are working with a list of files, write the list to a text file and use:

 ```
-test_evn.ImportFileList(fullpath/filename.list)
+mytuple.ImportFileList(fullpath/filename.list)
 ```

 ### Plots/style